-- Review the liquidity and interest rate risk process. - Consider the maturity of the statement of financial position - Review and monitor capital risk and the capital adequacy process. - Assess the various liquidity and interest-rate shock scenarios and their impact on earnings and capital. - Allocate the assets and liabilities to reduce risk and increase profitability.
+- Review the liquidity and interest rate risk process. - Consider the maturity of the statement of financial position - Review and monitor capital risk and the capital adequacy process. - Assess the various liquidity and interest-rate shock scenarios and their impact on earnings and capital. - Allocate the assets and liabilities to reduce risk and increase profitability. - Ensure a square position is maintained with currency risk. - Review industry exposure to manage concentration risk.

-The Committee is chaired by the CFO and is made up of the COO, CEO, Head of Corporate Governance, Head of Risk, Financial Manager and Treasury Manager.
-During 2015 the ALCO met as per the requirements.
+The Committee is chaired by the CEO and is made up of the COO, CFO, Head of Corporate Governance, Head of Risk, Financial Manager and Treasury Manager.
+During 2016 the ALCO met as per the requirements.